Common questions received by the ASD Team

 Please note, all wait times can vary and be subject to change.
 This depends on the number of referrals and your child’s specific needs.
 We will do all we can to see your child as quickly as possible.

-Our average waiting time for October 2024 from the date the referral was received to the child’s first ASD assessment is 70 weeks.
+Average waiting time for November 2024 from date referral was received to child's first ASD assessment was 83 weeks.

 Who are the professionals in the neurodevelopmental pathway?